 In 1961, Rachel and Roy founded the Hunt Botanical Library at Carnegie Mellon University (now the Hunt Institute for Botanical Documentation).
 Rachel’s library formed the basis of the Institute’s collection, and Roy’s financial contribution allowed for the construction of the University’s central library where the Hunt Institute is still housed.
 Today, the Institute continues its curatorial work and research in systematic botany and serves as a resource for botanists from around the world.

-Photos courtesy of The Hunt Institute
+Images courtesy of The Hunt Institute